 Reefer Temperature Settings

 Believe it or not, reefers are actually a very versatile class of semi-trailers.
 From hazmat goods and fresh produce to pharmaceutical freight, reefers make themselves useful in a variety of situations.

 When it comes to the cost of using these trailers, though, temperature truly matters.

 Maintaining a shipment’s temperature, and the amount of effort a reefer’s cooling unit exerts to do so has a direct impact on the final price you’ll pay to move refrigerated freight.

-Each of these reefer “settings” dictates the frequency with which the cooling unit must be used to main desired temperatures.
+Each of these reefer “settings” dictates the frequency with which the cooling unit must be used to maintain desired temperatures.
 As a reefer’s cooling unit is used more, the cost associated with these shipments rises to match.

 1. Protect From Freeze/Heat

-Protect from freeze reefer freight is one of the most common use-cases for these trailers.
+Protect-from-freeze reefer freight is one of the most common use cases for these trailers.

 Some commodities — such as liquids, cheese, pharmaceuticals and paint — need to be kept from getting too hot and/or too cold during their journey from A to B.